Mychal Judge

-Mychal Fallon Judge (born Robert Emmett Judge; May 11, 1933 – September 11, 2001), was an American Franciscan friar and Catholic priest who served as a chaplain to the New York City Fire Department.
-While serving in that capacity he was killed, becoming the first certified fatality of the September 11 attacks.
+Mychal Fallon Judge, OFM (born Robert Emmett Judge; May 11, 1933 – September 11, 2001), was an American Franciscan friar and Catholic priest who served as a chaplain to the New York City Fire Department.
+While serving in that capacity, he was killed, becoming the first certified fatality of the September 11 attacks.

 Early life

 Mychal Judge was born Robert Emmett Judge on May 11, 1933, in Brooklyn, New York, the son of immigrants from County Leitrim, Ireland, and the firstborn of a pair of fraternal twins.
 His twin sister Dympna was born two days later.
 Judge was baptized in St. Paul's Church in Brooklyn on June 4.
-They and their older sister Erin grew up during the Great Depression.
+The twins, and their older sister Erin, grew up during the Great Depression.

 From the ages of three to six, he watched his father suffer and die of mastoiditis, a slow and painful illness of the skull and inner ear.
-To earn income following his father's death, Judge shined shoes at New York Penn Station and would visit St. Francis of Assisi Church, located across the street.
-Seeing the Franciscan friars there, he later said, "I realized that I didn't care for material things. ...I knew then that I wanted to be a friar."
+To earn income following his father's death, Judge shined shoes at New York Penn Station and visited St. Francis of Assisi Church, located across the street.
+Seeing the Franciscan friars there, he later said, "I realized that I didn't care for material things....I knew then that I wanted to be a friar."